 Treat Sleep Apnea With a Custom Oral Appliance

 The most common form of sleep apnea, obstructive sleep apnea, is caused when your tongue or other soft tissue blocks your airway as you sleep.
 Sleep apnea sufferers frequently gasp to breathe and partially awaken – sometimes as many as hundreds of times a night.
 We can treat sleep apnea with an FDA-approved custom oral appliance that gently shifts your jaw forward to keep your airway open.

 There are numerous types of appliances, which is where Dr. Hawkins’ expertise comes in.
 He can determine which one will work best for you.
 Regardless of which type you use, you’ll appreciate these benefits:

 - It will fit comfortably since it’s custom-made for you.

 - You’ll be able to easily breathe, speak, and possibly even drink liquids when wearing your appliance.

 - You might even be able to get your appliance covered by your medical insurance plan!

 The appliances work well for mild and moderate cases of sleep apnea.
 A CPAP (continuous positive airway pressure) machine is often recommended for more severe cases of sleep apnea.
 However, some people find a CPAP too restrictive or uncomfortable.
 One study found only about half of people prescribed a CPAP continued to use it five years after their sleep apnea diagnosis.
 In some cases, an oral appliance can be a good alternative to a CPAP machine.

 If you’re ready for a restful night’s sleep, call Hawkins Complete Dental Service at 740-214-1301 to find out more about our sleep apnea treatment in Zanesville.
-You can also .
+You can also request an appointment online.
 Our office is located minutes away from Eaglesticks Golf Club.